Unique pop-ups meet curated wine & cocktails. Salteñas, Gumbo, Ceviche, and more – a rotating culinary adventure.

-Customers generally express positive sentiment, particularly appreciating the unique pop-up events and the quality of the food offered.
-The wine selection also receives favorable mentions.
+Customers generally have a positive impression, appreciating the variety of unique pop-up events and the quality of drinks offered, particularly the New York wines and cocktails.

 Important Note